Liam Dann: Covid 19 coronavirus border debate masks bigger economic challenge

 Is it value-added foods?
 Is it a southern hemisphere tech hub?
 Is it film and creative arts?

-There's many areas with potential.
-In fact we've been talking about them for years.
+There are many areas with potential.
+In fact, we've been talking about them for years.

 Will the crisis force us to finally act?